-You must determine the correct shaft-seals requirements for your application.
+You must determine the correct shaft-seals purge and gas-ballast requirements for your application.
 You must connect nitrogen supplies to the gas systems if you want to pump dangerous gases.

-If nitrogen shaft-seals purge is not required for your application, use the procedure in Section 3.9.2 to connect a compressed air supply to the shaft-seals purge inlet.
+If nitrogen shaft-seals purge and gas-ballast is not required for your application, use the procedure in Section 3.9.2 to connect a compressed air supply to the shaft-seals purge inlet.
 As supplied, the gas-ballast system can deliver filtered atmospheric air to the pump gas-ballast inlet, so you do not need to connect an air supply to the gas-ballast system.

-If required for your application, connect nitrogen supplies to the shaft-seals inlet.
-Use the procedures in Section 3.9.2 to connect nitrogen supplies to the shaft-seals purge inlet.
+If required for your application, connect nitrogen supplies to the shaft-seals inlet and to the gas-ballast system.
+Use the procedures in Sections 3.9.2 and 3.9.3 to connect nitrogen supplies to the shaft-seals purge inlet and to the gas-ballast system.